San7o/ledger-board/README.md

 # ledger-board

-## Project Goals
+## 🌠 Project Goals

 I am creating this application as a practice project to learn more about
 - big data
-- neural networks
+- neural networks / machine learning
 - web frameworks

-## Project Statement
+## 📜 Project Statement

-This project aims to build a web app visualizer for personal finance data, saved in [Ledger](https://github.com/ledger/ledger) format.
+This project aims to build visualizer for personal finance data, saved in [Ledger](https://github.com/ledger/ledger) format, as a web app.
 The application will use **neural networks** to predict the next transactions.

+## 🗿 Functional Requirements

+The application has two main pages: a "sumbit" page and a "view" page

+- the sumbit page will send data of a transaction to the server

+- the view page will show all the data in an organized way

+The view page must be accessible only after authentication and authorization

+The view page will show a prediction of the next transactions

+# 📚 The Stack

-The application will use the following technologies:
+The application uses the following technologies:
 - [x] `backend`: [Django](https://docs.djangoproject.com/en/5.0/)
 - [x] `backend ASGI`: [Uvicorn](https://www.uvicorn.org/)
 - [x] `frontend`: [Angular](https://angular.dev/)